Silver-Swan/Classfication_METIS/Project_Proposal0.md

 <br>

 ##  Tools
 - Python to create a machine learning program.
 The program will use classification models to build a prediction model.
-Using pandas to create a database for diabetes, SKlearn library to perform Using kNN dicision regions to help build a classification model.
+Using pandas to create a database for diabetes, SKlearn library to perform kNN dicision region graphs to help build a classification model.
 Then apply a logistic regression to the training data set to see how accurate it is in determining if a patient has diabetes or not.
 - Visualization tools like Google sheets or Tableau.
 <br>